ChandrashekharRobbi/Neural-Network-with-Tensorflow/Classification Neural Networks/Fashion Mnist/ReadMe.md

 [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/ChandrashekharRobbi/Convolutional-Neural-Network-or-Neural-Network-with-Tensorflow/blob/main/Classification%20Neural%20Networks/Fashion%20Mnist/Fashion_Mnist.ipynb)
 # Fashion Mnist

-This project comes under **Multi-Class Classification**
+**Category:** **Multi-Class Classification**

-Fashion-MNIST is a dataset of Zalando's article images—consisting of a training set of 60,000 examples and a test set of 10,000 examples.
-Each example is a 28x28 grayscale image, associated with a label from 10 classes.
-We intend Fashion-MNIST to serve as a direct drop-in replacement for the original MNIST dataset for benchmarking machine learning algorithms.
-It shares the same image size and structure of training and testing splits.
+Fashion-MNIST is a dataset that features Zalando's article images—comprising a training set of 60,000 examples and a test set of 10,000 examples.
+Each instance is a 28x28 grayscale image, mapped with a label from 10 distinct classes.
+Fashion-MNIST is envisioned to act as a seamless drop-in substitute for the original MNIST dataset, primarily for benchmarking machine learning models.
+It retains the identical image size and the format of training/testing split as the traditional MNIST.

-The classes look some thing like this
+### Classes Overview:

 ![dataset-cover](https://user-images.githubusercontent.com/91750738/178717492-52aca905-529e-4a39-aa78-dfdd8675eba0.png)

-I have followed certain steps which include:
+Throughout this project, I've adhered to a specific set of steps, namely:

-# 1. Visualize the data
+## 1. Visualize the Data

 ![image](https://user-images.githubusercontent.com/91750738/178717983-046610b5-fbee-4925-98c8-331f661b9119.png)

-# 2. Create Baseline Model
+## 2. Construct a Baseline Model
-   * Create the model
+   - Designing the model
-   * Compile the model
+   - Compiling the model
-   * Fit the model
+   - Training the model

-# 3. Evaluating the model
+## 3. Evaluate the Model

-To evaluate our multi class classification model we could do:
+To assess the proficiency of our multi-class classification model, I:

-* Evaluate it's peformance using other classification metrices (such as confusion matrix)
+- Analyzed its performance using various classification metrics, like the confusion matrix.

 ![image](https://user-images.githubusercontent.com/91750738/178720482-62d28379-1df1-450f-b913-149a5cfa5130.png)

-* Access some of its predictions ( through visualization )
+- Sampled some of its predictions (visually represented below)

 ![image](https://user-images.githubusercontent.com/91750738/178720548-af6270b6-d638-431c-8d23-fcb1359d4695.png)

-* Improve its results ( by training it for longer or changing the architecture)
+- Suggested potential enhancements (either by prolonging training or modifying its architecture)
-* Save and export it for use in an application
+- Saved and exported the model for potential application integration

-# 4.Improve the model

-Model can be imporved many ways but the methods i have tried:
+## 4. Refinement of the Model

+There are myriad ways to enhance a model.
+In this project, I've experimented with:
-* Training the model by finding the ideal **learning rate**
+- Determining and implementing the optimal **learning rate**
-* Converting the data into the normalized form
-* Adding more layers
+- Normalizing the dataset
+- Introducing additional layers to the architecture

-At the last our model is able to predict the images of  Fashion Mnist test dataset with the accuracy of above **80%**  :)
+In conclusion, the refined model confidently classifies images from the Fashion Mnist test dataset with an accuracy surpassing **80%**.

+### 📢 Upcoming
+I'm excited to announce that a user-friendly UI for this model is in the pipeline and will be launched soon.
+Stay tuned!